egeozgul/Minkowski-Sum-Calculator/README.md

 I made this using javascript, and used lots of dot products and 2D vectors and stuff.
 The program manually calculates the mikowski sum of two convex shapes that is drawn by the user.

-You can use this product as long as you let me know by sending a simple e-mail to me.